 Eyelid surgery is performed with general anesthesia.
 If the procedure involves both upper and lower eyelids, the plastic surgeon will typically manage the upper eyelid first.
 On average, it takes 1-2 hours to complete the operation.
 The patient will be sent home for recovery.
 For the first few days, there will be swelling and discoloration around the area.
 It is advised that the head is elevated for the first few days.
 Pain medications and antibiotics will be prescribed to manage the initial discomfort.
 Strenuous activities must also be restricted.

-The average fee for this surgery is $6,000 if both the lower and upper eyelids are addressed.
+Schedule an appointment for a customized consultation with Dr. Beck to determine the cost of your procedure.
 In most cases, insurance will not cover cosmetic eyelid surgery.
 However, for some patients, insurance may be applicable.
 This is usually the case with patients who have their vision affected by a drooping upper eyelid.

 Plan Your Procedure

 - Average Procedure Time

 Eyelid surgery, whether upper or lower, generally does not cause visible scarring.
 This is because the surgeon takes great care to ensure that the incisions are made within the natural lines and folds of the eyes.
 Once the surgical healing has passed, the incisions will not be noticeable even to the naked eye.

 Crow’s feet and forehead wrinkles are better treated with procedures such as a facelift, browlift or a cheek lift as the results of the eyelid surgery are confined to the eyelids only.
 Eyelid surgery can also be combined with a nonsurgical procedure such as BOTOX, which combats wrinkles on the forehead and around the eyes.
 An injectable filler can also be effective because it adds volume to hollow areas for a softer, smoother appearance.